mikeonslow/elm-workshop/part8/README.md

 `updatedModel` since values in Elm are immutable and then _scheduling_ any necessary commands (we don't need to run any commands here so we use `Cmd.none`).

-At this point, if we run: `elm-live Main.elm --output=static/js/elm.js --pushstate --open --debug`, we should be able to click around on both categories as well as items and update the rendered HTML:
+At this point, if we run: `npm start`, we should be able to click around on both categories as well as items and update the rendered HTML:

 ![App Preview](../static/images/app-item-selected.png)